-What is now known today as the Collier Collection began to take shape during the late 1980s and 1990s as Mr. Collier continued to grow his private collection of the finest, most original examples of sports cars and ephemera.
+What is now known today as the Miles Collier Collections began to take shape during the late 1980s and 1990s as Mr. Collier continued to grow his private collection of the finest, most original examples of sports cars and ephemera.
 He soon became widely recognized for his groundbreaking preservation aesthetic, which elevated the original function and integrity of historic automobiles above recrementitious renovation styles.

 In 2000, Mr. Collier began hosting symposia on collecting rare automobiles that gathered the world’s most prestigious experts on preservation technique and theory.